On Payment Channels in Asynchronous Money Transfer Systems: Unidirectional payment channel

-We begin by showing that a unidirectional payment channel that has the source close operation has a consensus number of at least 2, and therefore cannot be implemented in an asynchronous message passing network.
+We show that a unidirectional payment channel that has the source close operation has a consensus number of at least 2, and therefore cannot be implemented in an asynchronous message passing network.
 Formally, we prove:

+\begin{restatable}{lemma}{uniChannelWithSouceCloseLemma} Consensus has a wait-free implementation for $2$ processes in the read-write shared memory model with an instance of a unidirectional payment channel with source close shared memory object and shared registers. \end{restatable}